Thermodynamics of interacting hard rods on a lattice: Applications

-with $\omega_i=e^{-\beta(p+a_i)}$.
-Thermodynamic functions have the same analytical forms as for the gravitational interactions but with a different $\tilde{\omega}$.
-Numerical results for the thermodynamic functions are shown in Fig.~(\ref{fig:fig5}) for different values of the strength of the electrostatic interaction $\lambda$ encoded in the parameter $k=\beta\sigma/N\lambda$.
+where $a_i$ is given in Eq.~(\ref{eq:a_charged_rod}).
+Numerical results for the thermodynamic functions are shown in Fig.~(\ref{fig:fig5}) for different values of the strength of the electrostatic interaction $\lambda$ encoded in the parameter $k=\beta/N\lambda$.
 The pressure results from the ideal gas contribution and from the interaction.
-Contrary to the attractive gravitational interactions, the repulsive electrostatic interaction augment the pressure as shown in Fig.~(\ref{fig:fig5}).
+Contrary to the attractive gravitational interactions, the repulsive electrostatic interaction augments the pressure as shown in Fig.~(\ref{fig:fig5}).
 Compressing the gas of lattice hard rods means removing vacant cells.
 Removing vacant cells lowers the entropy.
 Lowering the entropy at $T > 0$ (Fig.~(\ref{fig:fig6})) implies that heat is expelled.
 The heat capacity $C_p$ rises exponentially from zero both at low $\bar{V}$ (Fig.~(\ref{fig:fig5})) or $T$ (Fig.~(\ref{fig:fig6})) and approaches unity asymptotically as $\bar{V}$ or $T$ becomes large.
-The combined effect of electrostatic interaction and charged hard wall makes the lattice hard rods more sensitive to external pressure and less sensitive to the effect of temperature as show for the panels of compressibility and expansivity in Fig.~(\ref{fig:fig5}).
+The combined effect of electrostatic interaction and charged hard wall makes the lattice hard rods more sensitive to external pressure and less sensitive to the effect of temperature as shown for the panels of compressibility and coefficient of thermal expansion in Fig.~(\ref{fig:fig5}).